Ross v. Fox

 Constructing a But-For World… for an Entire Market

 In several recent engagements, Grayslake was tasked with evaluating the market-wide impact of a broad-reaching governmental policy change.
 This challenge is unique in that there are countless factors that must be taken into consideration when constructing a but-for world at the market level.
+This stands in stark contrast to the relatively straightforward but-for world that is typical […]

 The Invisible Engine of Real Estate Value: How Tenant Credit Influences Property Values